reyux/tuoj-problem-sample/README.md

 # TUOJ Problem Sample

-This is the repository to test your server's git, updating as the submodules of TUOJ Problab.
+This is the a sample that submission should contain the outputs but not source code.

 See [TUOJ ProbLab][1] for more details.